tkt99/homelab/README.md

   - [X] DHCP
   - [X] OpenVPN server (for remote access from my PC within my home network)
   - [ ] Wireguard setup to replace OpenVPN
-  - [ ] NAT rule and internal DNS resolver type in a name instead of IP for accessing from the public*

 - [X] [pihole](https://pi-hole.net/) (Filters and blocks DNS according to block list)
   - [X] Main DNS server pointing to public DNS servers